-How do I describe the magic of what we learned in this clinic?
+How do I describe the magic of what we learned in this Heal Your Horse’s Back clinic?
 It’s sooo… BIG.

-We’ve all shared personal transformation that has left our lives improved for the better – that has left MY life improved for the better and I thought my life was already pretty good.
-We learned how to deal with conflict with confidence.
+We learned how to deal with conflict with confidence, with what we’re calling The Third Way.
 We learned how that translated into a new open-ness in our bodies that directly translated to a new open-ness in the horse’s bodies.

 And doing it oh so easily…